Immigration & Visas

 If your plans are undetermined, we recommend you apply for three years, because the fee structure means that it’s considerably less expensive per year this way and you don’t have to keep returning to the INM to re-apply for residency each year.

-*If you obtained residency on the basis of Family Unit, your temporary residency card is issued for two years after which you can apply for permanent residency.
+*If you obtained residency on the basis of being married to a Mexican national, your temporary residency card might be issued for two years after which you can apply for permanent residency.
+See this article about residency in Mexico through marriage or common-law partnership for details.

 Get assistance with your residency card renewal or exchange